alexcdot/alexcdot/README.md

 I'm the CTO of [GPTZero](https://gptzero.me).

 Previously, I was a research scientist at Waabi, building autonomous trucks.
-I finished my master's in CS, and dropped out of my PhD at University of Toronto, and I studied Computer Science and Data Science at Caltech. <br/>
+I finished my master's in CS, dropped out of my PhD at University of Toronto, and I studied Computer Science and Data Science at Caltech. <br/>

 - ⚡ Fun fact: I beatbox, yoyo and do poi
 - 👯 Learn more about me at [alexcui.ca](https://alexcui.ca)